allisterb/netdo/README.md

 ## Getting started
 * Set your DIGITALOCEAN_API_TOKEN environment variable to the token you want to use with netdo.
 * Run `netdo.cmd` or `./netdo` to see the available CLI commands.
 E.g to list all agents on the agent platfrom run `./netdo agents list`

+## Donna
+Donna requires an agent and knowledge base hosted on Gradient AI.
+You can use the netdo CLI to create a Donna agent using the prompt in docs/prompts.md:

+`./netdo agents --create --name donna1 --instructions @docs/prompts.md --model_uuid mymodeluuid --project_uuid myprojuuid --workspace_uuid myworkspaceuuid --region myregion`

+You can also use

+Once you have the agent and kb, create an agent API key and set the GRADIENT_AGENT_API_KEY environment variable to the key value.
+Then you can run

+`./netdo donna --agentuuid <myagentuuid>`

+to start the Donna agent